Layne28/Layne28.github.io/_publications/frechette_prl_2019.md

 ---
-title: "Consequences of Lattice Mismatch for Phase Equilibrium in Heterostructured Solids"
+title: "Consequences of lattice mismatch for phase equilibrium in heterostructured solids"
 collection: publications
 permalink:
 excerpt: